isc-projects/stork/README.md

 # Getting Involved

-We have monthly development releases.
+We have development releases every two months.
 If you'd like to get involved, feel free to subscribe to the [stork-dev mailing list](https://lists.isc.org/mailman/listinfo/stork-dev) or look at the [Stork project page](https://gitlab.isc.org/isc-projects/stork).
 We're also on [GitHub](https://github.com/isc-projects/stork).